Last updated October 21st, 2023.

 To an outside investor, condos in Phnom Penh seem relatively cheap.
-Mid-range units average $2,600 per square meter while luxury ones typically cost $3,250 per square meter.
+Mid-range units average $2,200 per square meter whereas luxury ones typically cost $3,000 per square meter.

 As always, prices vary by location.
-Condo units may cost upwards of $200,000 for a small one-bedroom in central areas like Daun Penh, On the other hand, condos on the outskirts of the city may be well under $100,000.
+Condo units may cost upwards of $200,000 for a small one-bedroom in central areas like Daun Penh, On the other hand, condos on the outskirts of the city are often priced well-below $100,000.

-$200,000 for a central location in an up-and-coming city doesn’t seem half-bad by global standards.
-However, when compared to other types of property in the city, condominiums in Phnom Penh are overpriced.
+$200,000 for a central location in an up-and-coming city doesn’t seem too bad by global standards.
+Compared to other types of property in the city, condos in Phnom Penh are very overpriced though.

-It’s an effect which is even more pronounced when it comes to mid-range condominiums since this sector is the most oversupplied.
-Actually, buying a mid-range condo unit in a non-city center district of Phnom Penh costs roughly the same price as in Bangkok!
+It’s an effect which is even more pronounced when it comes to mid-range condominiums since this sector faces the most amount of oversupply.
+Indeed, buying a mid-range condo unit outside the city center of Phnom Penh costs roughly the same price as in Bangkok!

 Buying a condo in Phnom Penh is thus relatively affordable, but it isn’t the greatest investment.
-If you do choose to buy one, you should consider a luxury unit in an up-and-coming area for maximum returns.
+You should consider a luxury unit in an up-and-coming area for maximum returns if you do choose to buy one.

 Top Neighborhoods in Phnom Penh

-As a general rule, you want to buy your condo in a developed area that still has potential for growth.
+As a general rule, you’ll want to buy your condo in a developed area that still has potential for growth.
 Cambodia is undergoing rapid urbanization, and as an investor, your goal is to profit from the nation’s demographic trends as much as possible.

 We recommend buying in one of three neighborhoods.
 Specifically, either 7 Makara, Daun Penh, or BKK1.
-These three neighborhoods offer the best potential for expansion along with most of the amenities that expats need.
+These districts all offer the best investment prospects, and from a lifestyle, amenities that expats require from a livability standpoint.

-If you want to make a long-term investment in Cambodian real estate, head to 7 Makara.
+If you want to make a long-term investment in Cambodian real estate, consider buying in 7 Makara district.

 This neighborhood is less developed and further away from the riverside than Daun Penh or BKK1.
-Prices here are lower than in the city center, and new developments appear regularly.
+Prices here are lower than in the city center, and new condo developments are built regularly.
 Finding a high-quality, affordable condo is easy in this district.